lmoecher/my_projects/javascript/js_basics/README.md

 # JavaScript Basics
-This is the folder is designed to show that I've covered the Basics.
+This is the folder designed to show that I've covered the Basics of *JavaScript*.

 ## Logan Moecher

+### JavaScript Description

+#### *JavaScript* is a Programming Langauge used for adding functionality to webpages

 *Links to different sections:*